 In the land of the blind, the one-eyed content marketer is king.
 Which is to say, the more you understand the gaps in your content, the more you can plan to fill them.
 Without a thorough content gap analysis, you won’t be able to fill in the blanks in the bevy of answers you provide to customers.

 Too often, we plow through content creation without stopping to think of our blind spots.
-Analyzing content gaps helps us change that.
+A content gap analysis helps us change that.

 Not the optimal way to make content.